Sober & Out

 When I came into AA in early 1968, there were no gay groups, although there were groups in Greenwich Village which had a gay presence.
 We gay men and lesbians did not discuss our sexual orientation in AA meetings, either in discussion or in qualifications, although most of us were not hiding in the closet.
 Through gaydar and introductions, we knew each other, and in private we discussed gay issues.
 No-one I knew felt guilt or shame over being gay.
 All of this changed in late 1968 or early 1969, when Charles, a married man, gave a talk in which he related his gayness to his alcoholism.
 It was a watershed moment, and we became more open.
 Then, in June 1969, the Stonewall Uprising led to the birth of the Gay Liberation movement.
 Things would never be the same.
 In 1970 I helped organise the first Gay Pride march in New York City, and saw many of my gay brothers and sisters from the Village AA groups in the march.

-Some time in the early 1970s gay groups were formed and listed in the New York meeting book.
-Then in 1974 the question arose, whether gay groups should be listed as such in the AA World Directory.
 After a hot and heavy debate, the Conference of Delegates voted in favor of listing, with only two opposing.
 (Leach) For perspective: in 1974, it was still a felony in most states for males to have sex with each other.

 On the whole, Sober & Out is better than I had expected.
 The fifty-seven stories are diverse and interesting.
 Of these, thirty-seven were from gay men, seventeen from lesbians, two from sympathetic straight men, and one from a transsexual.
 There are eight chapters, each of which has an editorial Grapevine introduction.